 - The Company’s strategic plan includes long-term investments in the development of battery energy storage projects to support the increasing penetration of renewables in the energy mix.

-- The first project will be carried out with British developer Harmony Energy, supporting the development of what will be one of the largest battery energy storage plants in the South of the UK.
+- The first project will be one of the largest battery energy storage plants in the South of the UK.

 - The scheme will see a system of lithium-ion batteries with a combined capacity of 15 MWh connect to the Southern Electric Power distribution network, with the capability to store energy and provide flexibility to the grid.

 Fotowatio Renewable Ventures (FRV), part of Abdul Latif Jameel Energy and a leading global developer of renewable energy projects, has announced its first battery project as a part of its long-term investment plan to develop energy storage projects globally.

 The plan includes long-term investments in battery energy storage projects that play a central role in the market, supporting the increasing penetration of renewables in the global energy mix.